Bill Belichick: Family and relationships

 Belichick married Debby Clarke Belichick in 1977.
 They divorced in 2006.
 They have three children.
 Their daughter Amanda played lacrosse at Wesleyan University, and as of 2025 has been the head women's lacrosse coach at the College of the Holy Cross in Massachusetts since July 2015.
-Their son Stephen played lacrosse and football at Rutgers University, served as an assistant coach with the Patriots, and is currently the defensive coordinator for the University of North Carolina.
+Their son Stephen played lacrosse and football at Rutgers University, served as an assistant coach with the Patriots, and as of 2025 has been the defensive coordinator for the University of North Carolina.
 Their son Brian is also an assistant coach with the University of North Carolina.

 Starting in 2007, Belichick was in a relationship with Linda Holliday, the executive director of the Bill Belichick Foundation.
 The relationship ended in 2023.

 In June 2024, it was reported that Belichick was in a relationship with Jordon Hudson, a 24-year-old former Bridgewater State University cheerleader and 2024 Miss Maine USA pageant first runner-up.
 The two reportedly met on a flight in 2021 and have been dating since 2023.